AKarakhanyan/meQuilibrium_QA_test/README.md

   privacy_policy.feature includes the feature description and test scenario written in Gherkin (which Behat interprets).
   FeatureContext.php includes the feature definitions for each scenario.
 Behat interprets the privacy_policy.feature and suggests specific features to implement.
 These features are defined within FeatureContext.php using PHP.

 5)Start the selenium2 server.
 In a separate terminal (with the same path) run ./bin/manager start.
+You'll see:
-You'll see "ensuring binaries are up to date"
+"ensuring binaries are up to date"
 "Downloading chromedriver_linux64.zip"
 "1 binary updated" ****THIS IS A BUG- READ BELOW FOR FIX****